praveenemc/cloudify_library/README.md

 $python test_cfy_library.py > output_dec4.txt
 ```

-The output file output_dec4.txt is shared here for reference along with the cloudfiy manager GUI screenshot.
+The output file output_dec4.txt is shared here for reference and also the test_blueprint_uploaded_GUI_Dec4.JPG GUI screenshot.